 Board of Directors has approved principles how to prepare consolidated financial statements.
 Preparing process and controlling operations for consolidated financial statements are specified, as well as are the job descriptions and responsibilities for preparing consolidated financial statements.
 Adjustments in consolidated financial statements are made before the balances and profit and loss statements of Group companies are booked to Group reporting system to be sure that all company accounts correspond to principles of consolidated financial statements (IFRS).
 Validity of consolidation is synchronized.
-Turnover and profit of group and business units are analyzed and compared to views of management and to information from operational systems in the Business Control function, in which each business unit as well as company’s Russian operations have a specific business controller resource allocated to them.
+Turnover and profit of group and business units are analyzed and compared to views of management and to information from operational systems in the Control function.

 Effective internal control system requires adequate, well-timed and reliable information so that the management can follow the achievement of goals and functionality of controls.
 This covers both economic and other information, data from information systems as well as other internally and externally gathered information.
 Management in different levels of Group is continuously supervising and estimating information from financial and operational systems as well as information from internal and external sources, and evaluates the significance of the information for the Group.
-Directions for accounting and other relevant directions are available in intranet for all and accounting function organizes regularly education related to these directions.
-In year 2012 education was organized once or twice in each relevant business location.
+Directions for accounting and other relevant directions are available in intranet for all and accounting function organizes on demand education related to these directions.
 Communication between operational units and accounting function is regular.
 Profit of Group is supervised internally by monthly reporting and it is completed by rolling forecasts.
 Group financial results are informed to the personnel immediately after the official stock exchange release is published.

 Instructions for insiders are available in intranet for all.
-President and CEO, Chief Financial Officer and Communications Manager are responsible for Investor Communications.
+President and CEO is responsible for Investor Communications.

 The auditors control the validity of Group accounting and financial statements and that the management of the Group is organized properly.
 Control findings and recommendations related to them made by auditors are reported to the Board of Directors and to the Internal Audit Committee.